Naveenaduri/personal-budget-frontend/README.md

 - The login page enables users to log in to their accounts.
 - Users need to enter their email and password to access the application.

+### Token Refresh Popup

+- The application includes a token refresh popup for enhanced security.
+- When a user's authentication token is about to expire, a popup prompts the user to refresh their token.
+- This feature ensures a seamless user experience without requiring manual logouts or disruptions.

 ### Add Expenses Page

 - The add expenses page allows users to record their expenses.